-Furthermore, in pursuing higher performance in 6G, advancements in antenna structures, such as ELAA and RIS, play a pivotal role.
-ELAA and RIS offer the advantage of increased beamforming gain facilitated by a higher number of antennas or reflecting elements.
-However, adopting these technologies introduces a significant change in the system's EM (EM) properties.
-The EM field is commonly divided into the near-field and far-field regions, with the Rayleigh distance serving as a critical boundary defined by the array aperture and frequency.
-In the case of the original millimeter wave massive multiple-input multiple-output (MIMO) systems equipped with $32$ or $64$ antennas, the Rayleigh distance is negligible, allowing the assumption of a far-field scenario.
-Consequently, the EM wavefront is approximated as a plane wave in such studies.
-However, for ELAA and RIS technologies, the Rayleigh distance can extend to hundreds or even thousands of meters, signifying a substantial transition to the near-field regime.
-For instance, the Rayleigh distance for an ELAA system with a length of 7.4 m operating at 2.6 GHz reaches an impressive 950 m.
-For instance, an ELAA system with a 7.4 m Rayleigh distance operating at 2.6 GHz reaches an impressive 950 m.
+Advancements in antenna structures like ELAA and RIS are crucial for 6G, offering increased beamforming gain facilitated by a higher number of antennas or reflecting elements.
+These technologies change the system's electromagnetic (EM) properties, with the Rayleigh distance, dependent on array aperture and frequency, marking the boundary between near-field and far-field regions.
+Traditional millimeter-wave MIMO systems, with fewer antennas, assume far-field conditions where EM waves are plane waves.
+In contrast, ELAA and RIS can extend the Rayleigh distance to hundreds or thousands of meters, signifying a substantial transition to the near-field regime.
 In the near field, EM waves exhibit distinctive spherical wave characteristics with complex and spatially varying propagation patterns.
 The spatial dispersion presents both challenges and opportunities for designing and optimizing 6G systems.
 Understanding and effectively managing these near-field effects are critical in fully harnessing the potential of ELAA and RIS technologies to maximize their benefits in the next generation of communication systems.